joostwmd/outlook-link-detector/README.md

 ## Observations

 The link regex also breaks the add in completly as a side effect.
 When I try to use it, none of the other regex rules work.
 I tried this minimal regex: https and even that breaks the add-in and I think the problem is that links are clickable per default and that it conflicts with the add in which causes it to fail.
+To test this hypothesis I tried the same with an email regex.
+Emails also have a native onClick event in Outlook and yet again, adding an email regex to my manifest completly breaks the plugin.

+# This repo is cloned from the Contoso Order Number Example

-# Outlook Add-in: Contoso Order Number
+## Outlook Add-in: Contoso Order Number

 This sample add-in demonstrates how to create a [contextual add-in](https://docs.microsoft.com/office/dev/add-ins/outlook/contextual-outlook-add-ins) that activates when a regular expression match is detected in the body of a message.